sanyambassi/thales-cm-pgp-key-manager/README.md

 # PGP Key Import/Export for CipherTrust

 This is a web-based application that allows users to import and export PGP keys with a Thales CipherTrust Manager using a Web UI.
-It provides a simple interface to authenticate with the CipherTrust Manager, manage PGP keys (import/export), and show results directly in the browser.
+It provides a simple interface to manage PGP keys on CipherTrust manager, and show results directly in the browser.

 ## Features